-83 "Pfizer to acquire Wyeth, creating the world's premier biopharmaceutical company," Pfizer corporate press release, January 26, 2009.
+^{83 &}quot;Pfizer to acquire Wyeth, creating the world's premier biopharmaceutical company," Pfizer corporate press release, January 26, 2009.

+Exhibit 34

 Top performers increasingly invest in intellectual assets to capture a larger share of the profit pool, especially in idea-intensive sectors

 Comparison of R&D spending between most profitable1 and median firms by industry2

+- Capital-intensive traded industries

+- Capital-intensive local industries

+- Idea-intensive industries

-Capital-intensive Capital-intensive Capital-intensive Consumer goods traded industries local industries and services
+- Consumer goods and services

+Change in profit share between top performers and the median, 2013
-1 Top performers are the top decile of firms in each industry, measured by total after-tax profits.

-2 Includes 87 industries for which data were available, making up 85% of revenue for publicly listed firms.
+- Top performers are the top decile of firms in each industry, measured by total after-tax profits. - 2 Includes 87 industries for which data were available, making up 85% of revenue for publicly listed firms.
 Conglomerates and firms in the financial services, aerospace and defense, trading, and construction industries are excluded.

-SOURCE: McKinsey Corporate Performance Analysis Tool; McKinsey Global Institute analysis

-Some incumbent firms in capital-intensive industries are playing in the more idea-intensive segments of the market in order to carve out separate competitive spaces and preserve their margins (Exhibit 35).
+SOURCE: McKinsey Corporate Performance Analysis Tool; McKinsey Global Institute analysis Some incumbent firms in capital-intensive industries are playing in the more idea-intensive segments of the market in order to carve out separate competitive spaces and preserve their margins (Exhibit 35).
 In the machinery sector, for instance, many Western incumbents are maintaining double-digit profit margins while nearly all emerging-economy firms post margins in the low to mid-single digits.
 But a closer look shows they actually engage in little head-to-head competition.
 Western firms dominate R&D-intensive segments such as industrial and agricultural machinery, where profit margins average 7.5 percent of sales.
 In these sectors, companies from China, India, and Latin America make up a very small share of global sales.
 In contrast, emerging-economy firms-especially Chinese firms-are very strong in electrical equipment, construction machinery, and construction and engineering services, all of which have profit margins that are half to two-thirds of those in segments dominated by Western firms.
 Where there is head-to-head competition, many firms have been forced out of the industry, and the ones that remain are highly efficient.

-In some sectors, incumbents and emerging-market competitors find distinct segments to avoid head-to-head competition

-Global machinery and equipment sales by companies classified by their home region $^{\rm 1}$ %
+Exhibit 35 In some sectors, incumbents and emerging-market competitors find distinct segments to avoid head-to-head competition Global machinery and equipment sales by companies classified by their home region %

-1 "Western" refers to North American and Western European firms; "other advanced" includes Japanese and South Korean firms; "emerging" includes firms from China, India, Latin America, and the ASEAN region.

-2 Net operating profit less adjusted taxes as a share of sales, averaged across publicly listed firms in the subsector over the period 2011-13.
+- 1 "Western" refers to North American and Western European firms; "other advanced" includes Japanese and South Korean firms; "emerging" includes firms from China, India, Latin America, and the ASEAN region. - 2 Net operating profit less adjusted taxes as a share of sales, averaged across publicly listed firms in the subsector over the period 2011-13.
+NOTE: Numbers may not sum due to rounding.